Zengxiang-Zhao/zengxiang-zhao.github.io/docs/docker.md

 2. Create a Dockerfile in the Flask app folder
 3. Create a Dockerfile for Mongodb
 4. Create a docker-compose.yml file to combine Flask app and Mongodb : persist the mongodb data by docker volume. mount the MongoDB data to the /data/db
 5. Check the mongodb host ip: `docker inspect mongodb-docker-container-name` and get the `IPAddress` from the `Networks`.
-And use this ip as the MongoDB host address
+And use this ip as the MongoDB host address.
+If the `IPAdress` cannot work, then use the `GateWay` address.
+Or just don't use the host parameter in `MongoClient`.
 6. `docker-compose up --build -d`